acute-interpreter-panic/transfem-startpage/README.md

 ## Config and Profiles

 This tool works with profiles.
-The default profile is `startpage`.
+The default profile is `default`.
 If you want to load another profile just write it as command line arg after the command.
 To write a config File you can create the files here:

 - `{profile}.toml`
 - `.{profile}.toml`